Vulture (Marvel Comics): Adrian Toomes

 Carlie Cooper later works with the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) to investigate a series of crimes committed by the Vulture's gang.
 Superior Spider-Man confronts Vulture and attempts to bribe him into giving up crime by offering him a small fortune from Octavius's hidden bank accounts.
 Vulture does not believe a word of it, and has his midget henchmen attack.
 Superior Spider-Man accidentally knocks out one of the midget henchmen who turns out to be a young boy.
 Realizing that Vulture has been using children all this time and remembering his own abusive childhood, Superior Spider-Man attacks Vulture in a rage.
 After a brief midair struggle, Superior Spider-Man blinds Vulture with a searchlight, causing him to crash onto the roof.
 Carlie arrives and finds Vulture, broken and bloody, but still alive.
 Vulture's child henchmen are then recruited by the Goblin King to be part of the Goblin Nation.
 Vulture is later seen in the Raft's infirmary, along with Boomerang and Scorpion.
-When Alistair Alphonso Smythe escapes with the mini-Spider-Slayers' help, the mini-Spider-Slayers are sent into the infirmary to heal and enhance Vulture, Boomerang, and Scorpion in exchange for their assistance in killing Superior Spider-Man.
+When Alistair Smythe escapes with the mini-Spider-Slayers' help, the mini-Spider-Slayers are sent into the infirmary to heal and enhance Vulture, Boomerang, and Scorpion in exchange for their assistance in killing Superior Spider-Man.
 While Superior Spider-Man fights Boomerang, Vulture is sent to attack the civilians in the Raft.
 Glory Grant, Norah Winters, and Smythe's lawyer plead with him to stop, claiming they can clear him of any charges, causing him to stop and consider his options.
 When Smythe dies, the Vulture's enhancements fail, leaving him blind once again.
 He is then tasered by Ted Shipley, the Raft's Chief of Security.
 Vulture eventually has another encounter with Superior Spider-Man, seeking revenge for his recent defeats, but is defeated again.
 Vulture, Chameleon, Electro, Sandman, and Mysterion are later seen as part of a team led by Superior Spider-Man called the "Superior Six", which is forced via mind control to perform heroic (and occasionally dangerous) deeds as an act of "redemption".
 When they are not being controlled, they are kept in containment cells.
 They eventually break free of Superior Spider-Man's control and attempt to exact revenge on the wall-crawler, nearly destroying New York in the process.
 Superior Spider-Man barely manages to stop them with Sun Girl's help.

 Adrian Toomes later developed a modified version of his electromagnetic harness that has a reinforced helmet and lightweight, razor-sharp, nano-woven wings which responded to his mental commands, where he took on the Falcon name, which he believed to be vacant at the time.
 He robbed a location in East Village where he fought Spider-Man, until they were immobilized by a new Trapster who made off with Falcon's loot.